 Ever wondered if your favorite rice varieties can benefit from this method?
 Yes, it works well for alternative rice types like jasmine or long-grain rice.
 Just keep in mind, different rice varieties might need slight adjustments in cooking time or water ratios.
 You can use basic cooking equipment like a pot or rice cooker for best results.
 This trick helps guarantee fluffy, non-sticky rice, no matter the variety you choose.

-EIKS Stainless Steel Rice Paddle Spoon Spatula Non Stick for Rice Mashed Potato Salads, Apply for Kitchen Home Restaurant Serving - 8-inch Long
+304 Stainless Steel Rice Paddle Spoon Spatula, 8-inch Long Non Stick Mirror Finish Stand-Up Design for Rice Mashed Potato Salads, Apply for Kitchen Home Restaurant Serving

-EIKS Stainless Steel Rice Paddle Spoon Spatula Non Stick for Rice Mashed Potato Salads, Apply for Kitchen Home Restaurant Serving – 8-inch Long
+304 Stainless Steel Rice Paddle Spoon Spatula, 8-inch Long Non Stick Mirror Finish Stand-Up Design for Rice Mashed Potato Salads, Apply for Kitchen Home Restaurant Serving

 As an affiliate, we earn on qualifying purchases.